+Summer squash varieties include zucchini (yellow and green), pattypan (round or flattened like a plate, typically white, yellow or green) crookneck and straightneck (the stem end is either bent or straight, typically yellow), and tromboncino/zucchetta.
 Summer squash is harvested when they are immature, which is why they are so nice and tender and the skin is edible.
-This is very different from winter squash which is allowed to mature and causing the skin to harden before harvesting.
-That is apparently where they get their respective names from, summer squash must be eaten quickly because it is harvested when immature and doesn’t store as well.
-Or, maybe it’s because summer squash is harvested and primarily eaten in the summer.
-Who knows.
+This is very different from winter squash which is allowed to mature causing the skin to harden before harvesting.

 Buying & Storing

 Summer squash dehydrates quickly.
 Store unwashed in a plastic bag or in a hydrator/crisper drawer of a refrigerator for up to 1 week.
 Wash just before preparation as water droplets can promote decay of the skin and flesh during storage.
 Because the fruits are harvested when still immature, they bruise and scratch easily.
 Handle with care and use immediately after purchase.

-Raw – cut the squash into slices or sticks and have with hummus or dip, grate and add to green salads or slaws, slice thin and put on top of pizza, or cut thick slices or cubes and add to soup at the very end to retain texture.
+Raw – cut the squash into slices or sticks and enjoy with hummus or dip, grate and add to green salads or slaws, slice thin and put on top of pizza, or cut thick slices or cubes and add to soup at the very end to retain texture.